chkpnt/MSEdge-Vagrant/README.md

 If you do so, strongly recommend to manually initiate the installation of the updates when you do not need the VM but as soon as possible.

+## System UI Language

+If you need another Windows display language than the preinstalled "English (United States)", you have to install the corresponding language pack by your own via the Settings app.